Leviathan321/opensbt-core/README.md

 We describe the usage of the framework by testing the BehaviourAgent (SUT) in the CARLA Simulator.

+As testing scenario we consider a pedestrian that is crossing the lane of ego.
+We want to vary the speed of ego, the speed of pedestrian, and the distance to the ego when the pedestrian starts walking to identify whether the SUT behaves faulty.

 ### 1. Integrating the Simulator/SUT

 To integrate a simulator we need to implement the [simulate]() method of the [Simulator]() class.
-In this method a scenario instances need to be passed to the simulator to execute the SUT with the scenarios.
+In this method a scenario instances need to be passed to the simulator to execute the SUT with the test cases.

 The implementation of this method is Simulator specific.
-For CARLA we have implemented an interface that needs to called by the simulate method.
+For CARLA we have implemented an [interface](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla), that needs to be called by the simulate method.
+For the usage, consider that the interface is installed.

-Follow the steps desribed  [here](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla) to integrate the CARLA Simulation for scenario simulation.

 ### 2. Implementing a fitness function

-A fitness finction is implemented by implementing the Fitness class and returning scalar or vector-valued output:
+To implement a new fitness function we need to implement the Fitness class (interface).
+We implement the eval function in the class, which receives as input one simulation output and returns a scalar or vector-valued output.
+In our example as the first objective we want to minimze the distance to the pedestrian, and maximize the velocity of ego:

 ```
 class FitnessMinDistanceVelocity(Fitness):
     @property